Skip to main content

 JAVA

-Because this is an API call, you might want to do something when the request returns either success or failure, so you can use the same function above but with success and failure closures.
+Since this is an API call, you may want to handle what happens when the request succeeds or fails.
+For this, you can use the same function as above, but with success and failure closures.

 Kotlin